St. Peter’s Basilica is the most famous church in Christendom. Designed by Bramante, Raphael, and Michelangelo, it’s a true Renaissance masterpiece.

 Entrance: If you’re already in the Vatican Museums, you can enter St. Peter’s Basilica from the Sistine Chapel.

-Entry fee: Free.
+Entry fee: Free, but you’ll have to line up and go through security.
 Audio guides can be rented at the entrance of the Basilica.

 The entrance to the dome is on the right side of the basilica, above the visitor center.
 The dome is open daily from 8:00 am to 5:00 pm, until 6:00 pm during high season from April 1 to September 30.